대수다양체

 Let \(X = Z(f_1, \ldots, f_k) \subseteq \mathbb{A}^n\) have dimension \(\dim X = d\).
 By the Jacobian criterion of Proposition 8,

-\[X_\sm = \{x \in X \mid \operatorname{rank}(J_x) = n - d\}\]We show that this set is a dense open subset.
-First, that \(X_\sm\) is open is relatively clear.
-Having rank exactly \(n-d\) means that two conditions hold simultaneously.
-First, having rank at least \(n-d\) is equivalent to some \((n-d) \times (n-d)\) minor being nonzero, which is an open condition in the Zariski topology.
-Second, having rank at most \(n-d\) is equivalent to every \((n-d+1) \times (n-d+1)\) minor vanishing, which is a closed condition.
+\[X_\sm = \{x \in X \mid \operatorname{rank}(J_x) = n - d\}\]We now show that this set is a dense open subset.
+First, that \(X_\sm\) is open is relatively straightforward.
+The rank being exactly \(n-d\) is the simultaneous satisfaction of two conditions.
+First, the rank being at least \(n-d\) is equivalent to some \((n-d) \times (n-d)\) minor having nonzero determinant, which is an open condition in the Zariski topology.
+Second, the rank being at most \(n-d\) is equivalent to all \((n-d+1) \times (n-d+1)\) minors having zero determinant, which is a closed condition.
 Hence the set of points where the rank is exactly \(n-d\) is an open subset of \(X\).

-Showing that \(X_\sm\) is nonempty is somewhat technical.
-The idea is that a generic point should be smooth, so we consider the generic point \(\eta\) of \(X\).
-Passing to the localization at \(\eta\), the local ring \(\mathcal{O}_{X,\eta} = \mathbb{K}(X)\) is a field, hence a regular local ring.
-By [Commutative Algebra] §Systems of Parameters, ⁋Proposition 2,
+Showing that \(X_\sm\) is nonempty is somewhat more technical.
+The idea is that a general point should be smooth, so we consider the generic point \(\eta\) of \(X\).
+Localizing at \(\eta\), the local ring \(\mathcal{O}_{X,\eta} = \mathbb{K}(X)\) is a field, hence a regular local ring.
+By §System of Parameters, ⁋Proposition 2,

-\[\dim_{\mathbb{K}}(\mathfrak{m}_\eta/\mathfrak{m}_\eta^2) \ge \dim \mathcal{O}_{X,\eta} = d\]while the reverse inequality also holds by Proposition 4, so \(\dim T_\eta X = d\).
-Therefore \(\eta \in X_\sm\).
-Now any nonempty open subset is dense by irreducibility.
+\[\dim_{\mathbb{K}}(\mathfrak{m}_\eta/\mathfrak{m}_\eta^2) \ge \dim \mathcal{O}_{X,\eta} = d\]while Proposition 4 gives the reverse inequality, so \(\dim T_\eta X = d\).
+Therefore, \(\eta \in X_\sm\).
+Since \(X\) is irreducible, any nonempty open subset is dense.

 We now make the following definition.